George Weah close to clinching Liberian presidency

 After prolific spells at Monaco, PSG, AC Milan -- and brief stints at Manchester City and Chelsea -- the 49-year-old Weah began forging a career in politics.

-Weah ran for the Liberian presidency in 2005, eventually losing to Ellen Johnson Sirleaf, who had Boakai on her ticket.
+Weah ran for the Liberian presidency in 2005, eventually losing to Sirleaf, who had Boakai on her ticket.

 He avenged that loss to a degree in 2014, winning a seat in Liberia's Senate in 2014, becoming the first professional athlete to be elected to the body.